0xroku/0xroku/README.md

 Hi I'm Roku

 I'm a DeFi Degen beginning my journey to become a developer.
-Below are some of the languages I plan on learning:
+Below are some of the languages I plan on learning over the next few months and years:

 - Solidity
 - Cairo